ydkulks/TheDrip-Backend/Notes.md

             - [x] Upload multiple images
             - [x] Get presigned link for one image
             - [x] Get presigned link for more than one image
+            - [x] Fetch presigned link only if existing link is expired
             - [x] Update images
             - [x] Delete images
     - [x] Upload product details